-Just wanted to share with you some lessons I learned in this season of shifting in my life.
+I Just want to share with you some lessons I learned in a season of shifting in my life.
 I spent 22 years in the classroom, then God called me to full-time writing and speaking.
 Before I could make the full transition, I spent 14 months working for a local caterer.

 Let me just go ahead and say upfront: I don’t cook.
 The kitchen is not my arena.
 I even told my employer that, and she hired me anyway.
 Talk about stepping out of your comfort zone.

 I’ll admit, it was very difficult at first.
 Not only is catering physically demanding, but I felt so out of my element, so out of control, having to do things that I have no confidence in.
 Which is exactly where God wanted me.

 Sometimes, before God will move us into a new season in life, He will take us through a period of transition so that He can transform us into what He wants us to be and equip us for what is to come.

 When you are a teacher for many years, you gain confidence in your ability to teach.
 Confidence is great, but God knew I needed humility to do what He is calling me to do.
 One of my first catering jobs was to a group of teachers getting ready to go back to school at the end of the summer.
 As I stood and served them cake and drinks, I wanted so badly to say, “Hey, I’m a teacher, too!
 I’m a professional, just like you.
 I’m smart and educated and good at what I do!”